Interference Alignment for the $K$ User MIMO Interference Channel: System Model

 \section{System Model}

-We consider the time-invariant real K-user MIMO Gaussian interference channel.
-This channel is used to model a communication network with $K$ transmitter-receiver pairs in which each transmitter, which is equipped with $M$ antennas, tries to communicate to its corresponding receiver, which is equipped with $N$ antennas.
-All transmitters share a common bandwidth and wish to have reliable communication at their maximum rates.
-The channel output at the $k^{th}$ receiver is characterized by the following input-output relationship
+We consider a constant fully connected real $K$-user MIMO Gaussian IC.
+This channel is used to model a communication network with $K$ transmitter-receiver pairs.
+Each transmitter which is equipped with $M$ antennas wishes to communicate with its corresponding receiver, which is equipped with $N$ antennas.
+All transmitters share a common bandwidth and want to have reliable communication at maximum possible rates.
+The channel output at the $k^{th}$ receiver is characterized by the following input-output relationship: